ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 ### Remove Jumphost Configuration

-1. On Jumphost servers list, check configuration that needs to be removed
+1. On the Jumphost servers list, select the server you want to remove

 2. Click **Delete** button